manishkharthik/tp/docs/UserGuide.md

 title: User Guide
 ---

+## Welcome to TutorTrack

 TutorTrack is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your student management tasks done faster than traditional GUI apps.
-It is designed to help you, as a tutor, efficiently organise and track your students.
+If you can type fast, TutorTrack can get your student management tasks done faster than traditional GUI apps.

+TutorTrack is designed to help you, as a tutor, efficiently organise and track your students.
 This includes adding, deleteing and archiving students as well as a students studental information such as name, subjects, payment status, attendance and much more.

 * Table of Contents
 {:toc}

 --------------------------------------------------------------------------------------------------------------------

+## Using this guide

+## Useful Notations and Glossary

 ## Quick start